 Key aspects of diplomatic relations

-The two countries also hold annual political consultations at state-secretary level, consular consultations (since 2009) and consultations on counter-terrorism.
-The memorandum of understanding (MOU) on police cooperation that was signed in 2012 should make it possible to forge closer ties in this area.
-An MOU was also signed in 2009 on cooperation in the energy sector.
+The two countries also hold annual political consultations at state-secretary level, consular consultations (since 2009) and consultations on police cooperation.

 The investment protection agreement of 3 March 1988 and the agreement on the avoidance of double taxation, which came into force on 1 January 2013, constitute instruments for orderly economic relations between the two countries.